pdefusco/CML_MLOps_Healthcare_MLFlow/README.md

 * Aligned Practices across Environments: implementing common and consistent practices for the management of multiple cloud environments result in lower operational costs and enhanced security practices.

 ![alt text](img/cmlplatform.png)

+### Use Case Summary

+In this project you will use Iceberg to preprocess a dataset of immunological biomarkers in children with asthmatic bronchitis in order to develop an XGBoost classifier for rapid differential diagnosis of this disease.

+In more detail, you will:

+* Leverage CML's built-in MLFlow to prototype an XGBoost classifier with different hyperparameters.
+* Stage a model from an Experiment to the MLFlow Registry.
+* Track and store Iceberg Metadata in MLFlow.
+Build a reproducible MLOps pipeline to only train on the freshest data thanks to Iceberg Incremental Reads.
+* Simulate new model prediction requests and monitor model performance in production.

+The dataset is synthetic and is built after the data and use case outlined in this [Research Paper](https://www.mdpi.com/1648-9144/59/10/1765).